Military Sexual Trauma

 For information about VA disability compensation for conditions related to MST, please view this fact sheet about Disability Compensation for Personal Assault or Military Sexual Trauma.

-For help with disability compensation related to MST, please contact the MST Coordinator at your local Veterans Benefits Administration Regional Office or contact the Veterans Benefits Administration MST Coordinator at your local Veterans Benefits Administration Regional Office.
+For help with disability compensation related to MST, please contact the Veterans Benefits Administration (VBA) MST Coordinator your local VBA Regional Office.